markxxv/drupal7/README.md

 # Import a Drupal7 website into Laravel

-In src/models theres a Model - Node that helps to get drupal 7 nodes with relation fields
+In src/models theres a Model ImportedNode that helps to get drupal 7 nodes with relation fields